First published in The Reign of Mary, Issue #135

 How did the Church resolve this ecclesiastical mess?
 At the Council of Constance, attended by some 18,000 clergy, with the resignation or abdication of the claimants, rules were established for the papal election. [“In case of ambiguity (for example, if it is unknown who the true Cardinals are or who the true pope is, as was the case at the time of the Great Schism), the power of applying the Papacy to such and such a person devolves on the universal Church, the Church of God.” — Cardinal Cajetan as quoted by Monsignor Journet, The Church of the Word Incarnate].

 With the election of Pope Martin V, the Great Western Schism came to an end.
 A question may be raised, however, about the Sacraments administered by the bishops and priests who mistakenly followed the unlawful claimants to the Papacy.
 These anti-popes could not have given a canonical mission and ordinary jurisdiction to the bishops under them.
 Nor could these bishops grant faculties to the priests under them.
-Were the Sacraments administered by these bishops and priests during the Western Schism unlawful and in the case of Penance and Matrimony invalid (due to the lack of ordinary jurisdiction)?
+Were the Sacraments administered by these bishops and priests during the Western Schism unlawful and in the case of Penance invalid (due to the lack of ordinary jurisdiction)?
 The answer to this question is found in De Ecclesia Christi by Fr.
 Timothy Zapelena, S.J.:

 “The true pope was the Roman one, that is Urban VI and his successors.
 Therefore, he was able to give jurisdiction even to the other bishops of the other obediences (on account of common error of the faithful together with the colored title).”